jachin/much-select-elm/README.md

 ##### `optionSelected`

-This event fires if the `<much-select>` is in single or multi select mode but it's _mostly_ for mulit select mode.
+This event fires if the `<much-select>` is in single or multi select mode but it's _mostly_ for multi select mode.
 It will just have the newly selected option in it (not all the selected options like the `valueChanged` event).

 ##### `optionDeselected`

-This event fires if the `<much-select>` is in single or multi select mode but it's _mostly_ for mulit select mode.
+This event fires if the `<much-select>` is in single or multi select mode but it's _mostly_ for multi select mode.
 It will just have the newly deselected option in it.
 This is kinda of the inverse of the `optionSelected` event.

 ##### `inputKeyUp`